LearnOnDemandSystems/docs/lod/azure-virtualization.md

 ---
 # Create an Azure Hosted Virtual Machine

 > [!alert] This is a deprecated method.
-For new implementations please use the [Shared Image Gallery](azure-shared-image-gallery-vm) instead.
+For new implementations, please use the [Shared Image Gallery](azure-shared-image-gallery-vm) method instead.

 1. [Overview](#overview)